Manuscripts published in JPPR are free of charge.

 attachments (figures, tables).

 Name(s) of author(s) with affiliations footnoted added only to the system, not visible in the manuscript (Double Blind Reviews).
 The names of the authors should be given in the following order: first name, second name initial, surname.
-Affiliations should contain: name of institution, faculty, department, street, city with zip code, and country.
-For all Authors should also be providen their ORCID iD, identifier (https://orcid.org/register).
+Affiliations should contain: name of institution, faculty, department, city, and country.
+All Authors should also provide their

 Manuscript file layout